-EDU 622: Study Strategies for Struggling Middle and High School Students (3 Credits)
+EDU 622: Strategies to Flip the Switch to Success!
+(3 Credits)

-This course explores strategies to assist struggling middle and high school students.
-Participants will develop lessons to help students increase their self-awareness, raise their self-esteem, write more effectively, improve their creative and critical thinking skills, master effective study skills, and maximize their learning.
+This course explores strategies to assist students to take ownership of their learning and be successful in school.
+Participants will develop lessons to help students increase their motivation and self-awareness, raise their self-esteem, write more effectively, improve their creative and critical thinking skills, master effective study skills, and maximize their learning.
+Synthesizing the best wisdom from innovators in psychology, education, business, sports, and personal effectiveness, students can be presented with the essential behaviors that good learners believe and do.
+By guiding students to adopt these principles and tools, educators can empower them to become effective partners in their own education, giving them the outer behaviors and inner qualities to create greater success in school and in life.